List of Los Angeles Dodgers broadcasters: Broadcasters

 During games called by Scully, Charley Steiner took over play-by-play on radio beginning with the fourth inning, with Rick Monday as color commentator.
 If Scully was not calling the game, an alternate team of broadcasters (Steiner and Steve Lyons from 2005 to 2008, Lyons and Eric Collins from 2009 to 2013, and Steiner and Orel Hershiser starting in 2014) called the entire game on television while Steiner and Monday did the same on radio.
 Starting in 2014, Nomar Garciaparra joined Steiner and Hershiser to form a three-man television crew; for those games, Kevin Kennedy worked with Monday on radio.
 In 2016, Joe Davis was hired to join the broadcast team to call approximately 50 road games on television.
 The pre-game show on the radio is hosted by Tim Cates and the post-game show features David Vassegh.
 Davis was later announced to be the team's new primary play-by-play announcer after Vin Scully's retirement, working with Hershisher.
 Kennedy left the broadcast booth after 2018 and Tim Neverett joined.

 The Dodgers also broadcast on radio in Spanish, and the play-by-play is handled by another Ford C. Frick Award winner, Jaime Jarrín.
 Jarrín has been with the Dodgers since 1959 until his retirement after the 2022 season.
 The color analyst for some games is former Dodger pitcher Fernando Valenzuela, for whom Jarrín once translated post-game interviews.
 Since 2011, the Spanish-language flagship station is KTNQ Univision America 1020.

 In 2014, the Dodgers launched Korean-language broadcasts on the second audio program of SportsNet LA, becoming the first MLB team to offer a Korean-language feed for all of its games.
 The broadcasts are called by Richard Choi and Chong Ho Yim.
 It followed the launch of Korean Los Angeles Lakers broadcasts on Time Warner Cable SportsNet, and the return of Korean-language radio broadcasts in 2013 following the arrival of Hyun-Jin Ryu.

 In 2023, the Dodgers added Stephen Nelson as the new television play-by-play announcer.
-Nelson previously worked for the MLB Network and called MLB Friday night games on Apple TV Plus and will be substituting for Joe Davis when he is on a Fox network MLB or NFL game.
+Nelson previously worked for the MLB Network and called MLB Friday night games on Apple TV Plus and will be substituting for Joe Davis when he is on MLB or NFL game for Fox Sports.